In 1975, über-producer Aaron Spelling

 - For a couple of years, none of the girls on Friends wore underwear.

-- Also the only reason the guys watch Baywatch.
+- In-universe, also the only reason the guys watch Baywatch.

 - Garry Trudeau spent a couple of weeks in 1978 lampooning the concept in Doonesbury, showing network execs trying to think like nine-year-olds while examining the "cleavage situation" on Spa, their proposed brainless sitcom.